thanasiskantas/IHM_Robotics_Consultancy_Project/README.md

       roslaunch ur5e_moveit_config moveit_rviz.launch rviz_config:=$(rospack find ur5e_moveit_config)/launch/moveit.rviz
     ```

-  2. Start the program on the UR5e and you will see 'connected to reverse interface' on the first terminal running roscore, that means you can now control the robot with Moveit.
+  2. Start the program on the UR5e and you will see 'connected to reverse interface' on the first terminal running roscore, this means you can now control the robot with Moveit.
 You can interact with the end effector on Rviz window and press ```plan and execute``` to move the robot.

 ### Vision and remote control:
 Remote control is achieved via ROS topic and Moveit python interface.
-Remote machine can run MATLAB with ROS toolbox to connect to the ROS machine.
-By running the MATLAB functions a ROS topic publisher is created as “control command” and sending commands to the ROS node.
-The ROS machine will create a ROS subscriber in python and listen to the command and execute the command with Moveit interface.
+A remote machine can run MATLAB with ROS toolbox to connect to the ROS machine.
+By running the MATLAB functions a ROS topic publisher is created as “control command” and sends commands to the ROS node.
+The ROS machine will create a ROS subscriber in python, listen to the commands and execute them with Moveit interface.
 Vision feedback is achieved in the same way but the publisher for vision is running on the ROS machine via python.
   - Run ```Computer_Vision.py``` to start corner detection and publishing the coordinates
   - Run ```Arm_control.py``` to set the simulation environment for trajectory planning, move the gripper to starting position and ready to recieve and execute control commands and CV feedback.